 Read more testimonials here

-Steve is a veteran racing sailor and Olympian who has done nine TransAtlantic Races, 20 Newport-Bermuda Races, seven Fastnet Races, two America’s Cup trials and countless other competitions and long passages in his more than 70 years of sailing.
+Steve Colgate is a veteran racing sailor and Olympian who has done nine TransAtlantic Races, 20 Newport-Bermuda Races, seven Fastnet Races, two America’s Cup trials, and countless other competitions and long passages in his more than 70 years of sailing.
 If you are indeed moving towards a long passage over vast ocean stretches, your first passage making sailing school experience could make or break your desire to pursue that goal.

 Your Safety Comes First

 Offshore Sailing School’s Passage Making Course (OSS106 and OSS 108) curricula are carefully developed by Steve Colgate and the National Faculty of US Sailing – the governing body of sailing in the United States, appointed by Congress.
 Offshore Sailing School teaches no more than four students with an experienced long-distance cruising instructor on a Coastal Passage Making Course (OSS 106), six students on Offshore Passage Making Courses (OSS 108) where you stand watch with two instructors aboard.
 Combine Offshore Passage Making with our Celestial Navigation Course and you will be fully prepared for any conditions on the high seas.
 Check out our Celestial Navigation Course video highlights from South Seas Island Resort here.
-Don’t let anything stop you now.
 Sign up for an ocean sailing course and go sail the seven seas, like one of our early Offshore Sailing School graduates Bill Pinkney – the first and only African-American to sail around all five capes, solo!
 And, yes, there are five capes.